oss-tsukuba/nextcloud-gfarm/README.md

 - install docker
 - install docker compose
-- create db_password
+- create and edit db_password file
-- create nextcloud_admin_password
+- create and edit nextcloud_admin_password file
-- create and edit .env (see below)
+- create and edit .env file (see below)
 - specifiy Gfarm configuration
 - run "ln -s docker-compose.override.yml.https.selfsigned docker-compose.override.yml"
+    - docker-compose.override.yml.https.selfsigned is one of the setting examples
-    - or use other docker-compose.override.yml.*
+    - or use an other docker-compose.override.yml.*
     - or create docker-compose.override.yml
 - run "make reborn-withlog"
 - input password (if necessary)
 - open the URL in a browser
+- login
+    - username: admin
+    - password: <value of nextcloud_admin_password>

 ## Configuration (.env)